Kernelization dichotomies for hitting minors under structural parameterizations: Ingredient 1: Computing an F-Minor Deletion solution hitting all labeled Q -minors

 \newrefcommand{\twH}[1]{\noref\tw_{\H}} \begin{nameddefinition}{$\H$-treewidth}[{\cite[Definition 6]{H-treewidth}}] \newrefcommand{\bags}{\chi} For a graph class $\H$, a \emph{tree $\H$-decomposition} of a graph $G$ is a triple $(T, \bags, L)$ where~$L \subseteq V(G)$,~$T$ is a rooted tree, and~$\bags \colon V(T) \to \subsets{V(G)}$, called the \emph{bags of $T$}, such that: \begin{enumerate} \item For each~$v \in V(G)$ the nodes~$\{t \mid v \in \bags(t)\}$ form a {non-empty} connected subtree of~$T$. \item For each edge~$\set{u,v} \in E(G)$ there is a node~$t \in V(G)$ with~$\set{u,v} \subseteq \bags(t)$. \item For each vertex~$v \in L$, there is a unique~$t \in V(T)$ for which~$v \in \bags(t)$, with~$t$ being a leaf of~$T$. \item For each node~$t \in V(T)$, the graph~$G[\bags(t) \cap L]$ belongs to~$\H$. \end{enumerate} The \emph{width} of a tree $\H$-decomposition is defined as~$\max(0, \max_{t \in V(T)} |\bags(t) \setminus L| - 1)$.
 The $\H$-treewidth of a graph~$G$, denoted~$\twH(G)$, is the minimum width of a tree $\H$-decomposition of~$G$.
 The connected components of $G[L]$ are called \emph{base components} and the vertices in $L$ are called \emph{base vertices}.

 A pair~$(T, \bags)$ is a (standard) \emph{tree decomposition} if~$(T, \bags, \emptyset)$ satisfies all conditions of an $\H$-decomposition; the choice of~$\H$ is irrelevant. \end{nameddefinition}

-\begin{lemma}[{\fixedspacingcite[Lemma 2.4]{vertex-deletion-parameterized-by-elimination-distance}}] For any class $\H$ defined by a set $\F$ of forbidden minors and graph $G$, we have $\twH(G) \leq \EDF(G)$.
+\begin{lemma}[Jansen, de Kroon, and W{\l}odarczyk {\fixedspacingcite[Lemma 2.4]{vertex-deletion-parameterized-by-elimination-distance}}] For any class $\H$ defined by a set $\F$ of forbidden minors and graph $G$, we have $\twH(G) \leq \EDF(G)$.
 Furthermore, given an $\H$-elimination forest of depth $d$ we can construct a tree $\F$-decomposition of width $d$ in polynomial time. \end{lemma}

 \autoref{fact:treedepth-treewidth} implies that an \FPT algorithm parameterized by $\twH(G)$ can be used to construct an \FPT algorithm parameterized by $\EDF(G)$.

 Fortunately, the $\H$-treewidth of a graph $G$ can be approximated efficiently when $\H$ is the class of $\F$-minor-free graphs.